gitpod-io/gitpod-docs/doc/40_Configuration.md

 ## `.gitpod` File

 A workspace gets configured through a .gitpod file written in `yaml` syntax.
 There are three ways you can provide this file:
-### 1) Check-in `.gitpod` File
+### 1) Check in `.gitpod` File

-The simplest and preferred option is to check-in a `.gitpod` file into your repository.
-The advantage is that you can even version your configuration, so if you need to go back to an old branch that, for instance, requires a different docker image having a checked-in `.gitpod` file is the solution.
+The simplest and preferred option is to check in a `.gitpod` file into your repository.
+The advantage is that you can even version your configuration, so if you need to go back to an old branch that, for instance, requires a different docker image, having a checked-in `.gitpod` file is the solution.

 ### 2) [definitely-gp](https://github.com/gitpod-io/definitely-gp) Repository

-Sometimes you can't check-in a `.gitpod` file, for instance, because you don't have access rights.
-You still can provide one through the central [definitely-gp](https://github.com/gitpod-io/definitely-gp) repository.
+Sometimes you can't check in a `.gitpod` file, for instance because you don't have sufficient access rights.
+However, you still can provide one through the central [definitely-gp](https://github.com/gitpod-io/definitely-gp) repository.
 It contains `.gitpod` files for public GitHub repositories.